muarshad01/DeepSeek/Notes/lecture10_notes.md

-#### How to solve KC cache memory problem?
+#### How to solve KV-cache memory problem?
 1. Multi-Query Attention (MQA)
-* What if all the attention heads share same Key & Value matrics?
+* What if ALL the attention heads share the same K & V matrics?
-3. Group-Query Attention (GQA)

 ***